Roman roads: Viae publicae, consulares, praetoriae and militares

 The first type of road included public high or main roads, constructed and maintained at the public expense, and with their soil vested in the state.
-Such roads led either to the sea, or to a town, or to a public river (one with a constant flow), or to another public road.
+Such roads led either to the sea, to a town, to a public river (one with a constant flow), or to another public road.
 Siculus Flaccus, who lived under Trajan (98–117), calls them viae publicae regalesque, and describes their characteristics as follows: